rtgodwin/rtgodwin.github.io/_pages/session9.md

 - snakes in a cage

 Orond knows:

+> Please!
+Don't hurt me!
+I'll tell you want you want to know!
+Oh, you're not here to kill me?

 - “The Stone of Golorr is some kind of ancient creature transformed into an artifact.
 It knows the location of a hidden vault in Waterdeep containing half a million dragons.”
 - “House Gralhund has been bankrolling Black Network operations in Waterdeep, including the plot to kidnap Renaer Neverember and the plot to steal the Stone of Golorr from his father’s gnome spy, Dalakhar.”